Chinatown Wet Market - Shop Online For Fresh Groceries

 Chinatown Wet Market is one of the most exotic wet markets in Singapore.
-It is situated at the iconic Chinatown Complex Chinatown Complex, 335 Smith Street, Singapore 050335 with opening hours from8AM to 12NN daily, with its Chinese heritage and cultural elements within the premises.
+It is situated at the iconic Chinatown Complex, 335 Smith Street, Singapore 050335 with opening hours from 8AM to 12NN daily, with its Chinese heritage and cultural elements within the premises.

-Chinatown Wet Market has a lively surrounding with the ethnic neighbourhood and Chinese culture.
-This place sells typical Chinese cooking ingredients like Chinese vegetables, herbs and spices.
+Chinatown Wet Market has a lively surrounding with the ethnic neighborhood and Chinese culture.
+This place sells typical Chinese cooking ingredients like Chinese vegetables, herbs, and spices.
 You can also observe how they are doing their business.

 There are some special recipes of the locals and if you want to taste any exotic recipes, they have the popular frog porridge at these places.
-Prices are cheaper in comparison with super markets in this Chinatown Wet Market.
-Senior Chinese residents buy their favourite food ingredients and beautiful array of fresh vegetables, fruit and spices.
+Prices are cheaper in comparison with supermarkets in this Chinatown Wet Market.
+Senior Chinese residents buy their favorite food ingredients and a beautiful array of fresh vegetables, fruit, and spices.

 While more Singaporeans usually do their grocery shopping at modern supermarkets, those who value freshness come here to buy their vegetables in this Chinatown wet market.
-In addition to the usual cabbages, carrots and cucumbers, you’ll find various vegetables used in Chinese cooking like bitter gourd, lotus root, and kai lan (delicious when stir-fried with garlic).
-Most of the produce has been imported from Malaysia, although the farms in the Kranji countryside have grown locally some of the leafy greens.
+In addition to the usual cabbages, carrots, and cucumbers, you’ll find various vegetables used in Chinese cooking like bitter gourd, lotus root, and kai-lan (delicious when stir-fried with garlic).
+Most of the product has been imported from Malaysia, although the farms in the Kranji countryside have grown locally some of the leafy greens.

 Prices here are extremely reasonable, just like with any hawker stall in Singapore, you can enjoy S$3 for a meal or spend S$4 if you’re hungry.
 Despite this being located right in the heart of Singapore’s tourist centre, there are a few foreigners.